What is Public Cloud?

 2. Security Concerns

+It’s worth recognizing that public cloud providers take security very seriously.
 Depending on your industry, not having direct security control may be a liability, effectively eliminating a public cloud as a viable option.
 Organizations that wish to maintain high levels of user privacy and data security may consider using private or hybrid cloud options instead.
 However, by working with an established, trusted cloud provider, many public cloud security concerns become nonissues.

 Find the Cloud Solution That Fits Your Business

-Of course, when backed by the world’s leading visibility-and-traffic monitoring provider, a public cloud becomes more feasible than ever before.
-Gigamon GigaVUE®, part of the Gigamon Hawk architecture, puts businesses in control of their cloud-based data.
+When backed by the world’s leading visibility and traffic monitoring provider, a public cloud becomes more feasible than ever before.
+GigaVUE Cloud Suite™, part of the Gigamon Deep Observability Pipeline, puts businesses in control of their cloud-based data.
 The GigaVUE Cloud Suite supports any public or hybrid cloud computing environment.

-Gigamon products | Gigamon Live Demo | Gigamon Test Drive
+Gigamon Product Tour | Gigamon Live Demo | Gigamon Test Drive

-Public cloud visibility offers increased control so that you can ensure that your cloud is working to help you reach your goals, even when the cloud is not exclusive to your organization.
+Public cloud visibility offers increased control so you can ensure your cloud is working to help you reach your goals, even when the cloud is not exclusive to your organization.
 And, with advanced security and monitoring options, you can keep your data in the cloud while staying secure in the knowledge that you’re keeping your data safe.

 After all, there’s a reason that more businesses use the public cloud than any other cloud structure, and with Gigamon, you can take the benefits of public cloud computing further than ever before.